 The IRS website allows you to download and print your tax return transcripts from prior years.
 Visit http://www.irs.gov/Individuals/Get-Transcript and enter your personal information and answer privacy questions to access the information.

-Can my spouse prevent me from seeing my children or accessing our home before a court order is put in place?
+In Dallas County can a spouse prevent their partner from seeing their children or accessing their home before a court order is put in place?

 In the absence of a court order, both parents have equal rights to their children and both spouses have equal access to the home.
 However, if one parent is preventing the other parent from having access to the children or the home, it may be necessary to seek a court order to establish these rights and [...]